Neinndall/PBE_AssetsDownloader/README.md

 </div>

 <div align="center">
-  <p>Tool for League of Legends that allows you to stay up to date with new assets with each update of the PBE Server using <a href="https://raw.communitydragon.org/">CommunityDragon</a>.</p>
+  <p>This tool is designed to automatically download and manage new assets from League of Legends PBE server updates.
+It helps content creators, players of league of legends, and more stay up-to-date with the latest changes and additions to the game. <a href="https://raw.communitydragon.org/">CommunityDragon</a>.</p>
 </div>

 # Installation